-Suspension from the School/MATA Bus
+C. Suspension from the School/MATA Bus

 Except where prohibited by law, students who engage in bus-related misconduct may be suspended from riding the school or MATA bus to and from school.
-Decisions involving temporary/permanent removal from school bus or MATA bus ridership will be made by the principal.
-In such cases, the student would typically continue his/her school assignment, but he/she would have to find another means of transportation.
+Decisions involving temporary/permanent removal from school bus or MATA bus ridership will be made by the principal and as deemed necessary, in collaboration with MATA.
+In such cases, the student would typically continue his/her school assignment but would have to find another means of transportation.
 Truancy laws would still be in effect.
 Additional disciplinary actions may also apply when bus-related misconduct involves a violation of the Student Code of Conduct.

-The district shall comply with applicable state and/or federal laws/regulations regarding the suspension of a student receiving special education services from school/Mata bus transportation.
+The District shall comply with applicable state and/or federal laws/regulations regarding the suspension of a student receiving special education services from school/Mata bus transportation.